LSSTDESC/chroma/GettingStarted/index.md

               galaxy into an actual image.
 - utils.py: A few utility functions.
 - plot.py: Plotting routines.
+- sed.py: Code that extends the galsim.SED class to analytically compute magnitudes and chromatic biases
+- sampled.py: Code that implements simple SED and Bandpass classes defined by samples in wavelength.

-Scripts that produce output all reside in the bin/ directory.
-We will go through the various scripts under the results tab above.
+Scripts that produce output reside in the bin/ directory.
+We will go through the various bin/ scripts under the results tab above.